github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java-and-kotlin.rst

 - ``summaryModel(package, type, subtypes, name, signature, ext, input, output, kind, provenance)``.
 This is used to model flow through elements.
 - ``neutralModel(package, type, name, signature, kind, provenance)``.
 This is similar to a summary model but used to model the flow of values that have only a minor impact on the dataflow analysis.

-The extensible predicates are populated using data extensions specified in YAML files.
+The extensible predicates are populated using the models defined in data extension files.

 Examples of custom model definitions
 ------------------------------------